Mimetic-Metric-Torsion with induced Axial mode and Phantom barrier crossing: Extended MMT Cosmological evolution in the standard setup

 \section{Extended MMT Cosmological evolution in the standard setup}

-In the standard spatially flat FRW space-time background, the mimetic constraint $X = 1$ as usual implies that the mimetic field could be treated as a dimensionally rescaled {\em cosmic clock} (viz. $\f \equiv t$, the co-moving time)\footnote{Actually, $\f \equiv \k t$, the dimensional factor $\k = \sq{8 \pi G_N}$ is set to unity, for the suitable choice of units we consider in this paper.}, without loss of generality \cite{CM-mm}.
+In the standard spatially flat FRW space-time background, the mimetic constraint $X = 1$ as usual implies that the mimetic field could be treated as a dimensionally rescaled {\em cosmic clock} (viz. $\f \equiv t$, the co-moving time)\footnote{Actually, $\f \equiv \k t$.
+The dimensional factor $\k = \sq{8 \pi G_N}$ is however set to unity in this paper.}, without loss of generality \cite{CM-mm}.
 This obviously means $\fp \equiv \tp$, the present age of the universe.
 Henceforth, we shall use $t$ only, to refer to the mimetic field, as well as the comoving time coordinate, and always denote the total derivative with respect to $t$ by an overhead dot (e.g. $\dot Y \equiv \rfraa{dY}{\!dt}$).